riazvm/KafkaToHBasePOC/README.md

-# KafkaToHBasePOC
+# Kafka To HBase POC
-Consume from Kafka Topic And Insert into HBase
+Microservice that Consume from Kafka Topic And Inserts into HBase